 You are observing all the time, instinctively absorbing what children are doing and saying.
-Sometimes however you will want to observe formally.
+Sometimes however you will want to observe formally and make a record of what you see.
 These observations should be purposeful, for example, to note acquisition of a new skill.
 You should look to observe:

-Timing can impact on what you see, for example: has a child just arrived and feeling unsettled; is it nearly lunch time so they are hungry; is it naptime and they are tired; is it nearly home time and they are unsettled or excited anticipating being collected soon?
+Timing can impact on what you see, for example: has a child just arrived and is feeling unsettled; is it nearly lunch time so they are hungry; is it nap time and they are tired; is it nearly home time and they are anxious or excited, anticipating being collected soon?

-The EYFS does not require any written observations.
-The progress check at age two and the Early Years Foundation Stage Profile (EYFSP) which is completed at the end of the Reception Year are the ONLY mandatory pieces of record writing in the EYFS.
-However, written observations can still be useful!
+The EYFS does not require daily written observations.
+The Progress Check at age two and the Early Years Foundation Stage Profile (EYFSP) which is completed at the end of the Reception Year are the ONLY mandatory pieces of record writing in the EYFS.
+Ofsted have made it very clear that inspectors will not ask to see any non-statutory paperwork during an inspection and the revised EYFS 2021 reiterates that written evidence of progress will not be required.
+However, written observations can still be valuable!
 Memories fade so it is useful to have them to refer to when we come to:

 It is important that you do not simply file and forget your observations.
 You need to evaluate what you saw and decide what this is telling you about the child, then use this information to inform your planning: